 The city of Istanbul had three different names throughout history.
 In the past, it was known as Byzantium as a Greek colony.
 After the Roman emperors settled in the city, its name became Constantinople.
 Ottomans continued using “Konstantiniyye”, Turkish version for Constantinople, for years.
 The name Istanbul has become the official name of the city since very recently.
 You can find information about the history of Istanbul in this article.

 History Of Istanbul, Byzantium, Constantinople

-Now that we are talking about the history of Istanbul, we need to go back to 638 BC.
+In order talk about the foundation of Istanbul as an Ancient Greek city-state with the name of Byzantium, we need to go back to 660 BC.
 Our story begins when a king named Byzas decided to emigrate from the city of Megara in Greece and seek the advice of an oracle at Temple Apollo, like anybody did those days.